hlubenow/miscellaneous_linux_scripts/lower.pl/README.md

 It operates on the given file in the working directory.
 Be aware of that.

-License: GNU GPL, version 3 (and above)
+License: GNU GPL, version 3 (or above)